Table of Contents

-Under Arizona law, a party involved in a pending court action against a person who dies need not file a creditor’s claim with the probate estate.
-What happens if the party chooses to present a claim to the estate anyway and it is disallowed?
+What happens if a party to a pending lawsuit nevertheless chooses to file a Notice of Claim in Arizona against the estate?
 In the case of In re Estate of Bolton 315 P.3d 1241 (Ariz.
 Ct.
 App.
-2013), the Court of Appeals considered that issue.
+2013), the Court of Appeals decided that issue.

 Mr. Bolton had sold mutual parties patent rights to technology for converting liquid drugs to powder.
 They charged that the rights actually belonged to St. John’s University, where Bolton worked when he developed the technology.

-Bolton died in Arizona in October, 2011.
-One Mr. Goldman was appointed personal representative of the Estate.
-Mutual Parties substituted Goldman as successor-in-interest to Bolton in the Pennsylvania court proceeding.
-They also presented a Notice of Claim to Goldman in January, 2012.
+Bolton died in Arizona in October 2011.
+A person was appointed as the personal representative of the Estate.
+Mutual Pharmaceutical and United Research Laboratories presented a Notice of Claim Against the Estate to the personal representative of the estate in January of 2012.

 Seven months later, the Estate filed a motion to confirm disallowance of the claim, which the probate court granted.
 Mutual Parties appealed.

 If the personal representative disallows the claim, the claimant can file an action against him within 60 days.
 Alternatively, he can petition the probate court for allowance of the claim.
 If he does neither, the claim is barred.

 No Procedural Consequences When Unnecessary Claim Filed

 The Estate now argues that the statutory exemption is no longer effective.
 It claims that if a party to a lawsuit presents an unnecessary probate claim, it loses the exemption.